d-e-v-14/Custom-Data-Structure-Implementation/README.md

 3. Continue until you decide to exit.

 ## **Conclusion**
-This program provides a simple yet effective way to interact with stacks using a linked list, demonstrating dynamic memory allocation and efficient stack operations.
-The additional tracking mechanism ensures `getMin()` and `getMax()` operations can be performed in **O(1) time**, making this stack implementation highly optimized for real-world applications.
+This program provides a simple yet effective way to interact with stacks using a linked list, demonstrating dynamic memory allocation and stack operations.
+The additional tracking mechanism ensures `getMin()` and `getMax()` operations can be performed in **O(1) time**, making this stack implementation highly optimized.